calebtuttle/personalwebsite/src/posts/markdown/notes-on-the-analogy-between-a-potency-activity-and-a-function.md

----
-layout: post
-title: Notes on the analogy between Aristotle’s potency-activity coupling and functions in programming
----

 In English translations, the Greek word _dunamis_ is translated "power," "potency," "potentiality," "ability," etc. The word _energeia_ is most often translated "activity" or "actuality," but Joe Sachs often translates it as "being-at-work" (which is probably the better translation because, for English speakers, it does not present the illusion of being an easily understood term from everyday English).
 In Aristotle, potency and being-at-work are always coupled.
 A potency is always a potency _for_ something, and a being-at-work is always an actualization _of some potency_.
 For example, the potency of my body to move my arm is my body's potency _to move my arm_.
 When I move my arm, my body's move-arm potency is no longer just a potency but an _active_ capacity, a being-at-work.
 This potency (as this potency) is not a potency for any other act.
 Again, potency and being-at-work are coupled.

 A potency usually precedes its being-at-work in time.
 In every instance of being-at-work, there is potency; but there is not being-at-work in every instance of potency.